Riverscapes/QRiS/README.md

 # QGIS Riverscapes Studio (QRiS)

+Users, please visit [QRiS website](https://qris.riverscapes.net) for help, documentation and installation instructions.
+QRiS is installed from the QGIS Plugins Library.

+# Developers
 ***NB: Be sure to develop in VSCode by opening the relevant Workspace***

 * `Workspaces\RIPTOSXDev copy.code-workspace`